charite-uwatwembi/Soil-Sync/README.md

-# SoilSync - Smart Agriculture Platform
+# SoilSync - Smart Agriculture

 SoilSync is a full-stack, AI-powered platform for real-time soil analysis, fertilizer recommendations, and farm data management.
 It combines a modern React dashboard, a Python ML backend, Supabase for authentication and data, and robust SMS/IoT integration to empower farmers and agronomists with actionable insights—online and offline.